ttulka/stroke-plus-minus/README.md

 It uses conditional loops and an unbounded number of non-negative integer variables along with manipulation of their values.

-Stroke+- is an extension of [Stroke](https://github.com/ttulka/stroke) that is even simpler but at the cost of sacrificing Turing completeness.
+Stroke+- is an extension of [Stroke](https://github.com/ttulka/stroke) which is even simpler but at the cost of sacrificing Turing completeness.

 ## Language